 Preheat oven to 325 degrees.
 Melt butter over medium heat then reduce to medium-low.
 Continue heating (low and slow) and stirring for 8-10 minutes total.
 The butter will foam, solids will form, and you should smell a warm, nutty aroma.
 Scrape butter and solids into a bowl and set it in an ice bath or in the fridge for about 10 minutes.

 Meanwhile, mix flour, baking powder, and sea salt in a bowl.
-Beat brown butter and sugar together then beat in eggs, yolks, vanilla, and milk.
+In another bowl, beat brown butter and sugar together then beat in eggs, yolks, vanilla, and milk.
 Add in flour, scraping bowl as necessary.
 Divide batter evenly into three greased-and-floured nine-inch round pans.
-Bake for about 40 minutes.
+Bake for about 40 minutes or until a toothpick inserted in the center of each cake comes out clean.

 While the cakes bake, melt butter for frosting in a small saucepan over medium-low heat.
 Stir in brown sugar and cream.
 Bring to a boil then reduce heat and simmer for about five minutes.
 Remove from heat and sift in powdered sugar, one cup at a time until your desired stiffness is met.
-Mix well and allow to cool [completely].
+Mix well and allow to cool to room temperature before frosting.

 Frost cake between layers and on top for the "naked" look of my birthday cake or go full on.